British Somaliland

+During World War II, British Somaliland was occupied by Italy from 3 August 1940 until 8 April 1941, when British forces recaptured the territory.

-On 26 June 1960, British Somaliland declared independence as the State of Somaliland.
-Five days later, on 1 July 1960, the State of Somaliland voluntarily united with the Trust Territory of Somalia (the former Italian Somalia) to form the Somali Republic.
-The government of Somaliland, a self-declared sovereign state that is internationally recognised as an autonomous region of Somalia, regards itself as the successor state to British Somaliland.
+On 26 June 1960, British Somaliland gained independence as the State of Somaliland.
+Five days later, on 1 July 1960, it voluntarily united with the Trust Territory of Somalia (former Italian Somaliland) to form the Somali Republic.

+The government of Somaliland, an unrecognised state recognised internationally as an autonomous region of Somalia, regards itself as the successor state to British Somaliland.

 History

-Treaties and establishment
+Protectorate Treaties

+The British, the Isaaq Sultanate and the Isaaq clan in Somaliland had come into contact in 1825, when a British ship named the Mary Anne was attacked, sacked, and plundered by Isaaq forces in the port city of Berbera.

+The attack led to a British attack of the city and subsequent negotiations with the Sultanate.
+Further incidents occurred in the 1850s, notably with the Attack on British exploring expeditions and the Blockade of Berbera (1855), which were key points of friction between the British and the Isaaq.Not until 1888 could the British establish the British Somaliland Protectorate, after signing treaties, but tensions continued between the Isaaq and British authorities.

-In the late 19th century, the United Kingdom signed agreements with the Gadabuursi, Issa, Habr Awal, Garhajis, Habr Je'lo and Warsangeli clans establishing a protectorate.
+In the late 19th century, the United Kingdom signed agreements with the Gadabuursi, Issa, Habr Awal, Garhajis, Arap, Habr Je'lo and Warsangeli clans establishing a protectorate.

+Not until the late 19th century did the United Kingdom sign agreements with the Isaaq Sultanate establishing a protectorate.
+Many of these clans had signed the protection treaties with the British in response to Ethiopian Emperor Menelik's Invasions.
+The agreements dictated the protection of Somali rights and the maintenance of independence.
 The British garrisoned the protectorate from Aden and administered it from their British India colony until 1898.
 British Somaliland was then administered by the Foreign Office until 1905 and afterwards by the Colonial Office.

 Generally, the British did not have much interest in the resource-barren region.
 The stated purposes of the establishment of the protectorate were to "secure a supply market, check the traffic in slaves, and to exclude the interference of foreign powers."
 The British principally viewed the protectorate as a source for supplies of meat for their British Indian outpost in Aden through the maintenance of order in the coastal areas and protection of the caravan routes from the interior.
 Hence, the region's nickname of "Aden's butcher's shop".
 Colonial administration during this period did not extend administrative infrastructure beyond the coast, and contrasted with the more interventionist colonial experience of Italian Somalia.

-Dervish Uprising
+Dervish war

-Beginning in 1899, the British were forced to expend considerable human and military capital to contain a decades-long resistance movement mounted by the Dervish resistance movement.
+Beginning in 1899, the British were forced to expend considerable human and military capital to contain a decades-long resistance mounted by the Dervish movement.
 The movement was led by Sayyid Mohammed Abdullah Hassan, a Somali religious leader referred to colloquially by the British as the "Mad Mullah".
-Repeated military expeditions were unsuccessfully launched against Hassan and his Dervishes before World War I.
+Repeated military expeditions were unsuccessfully launched against Hassan and his Dervishes before the First World War.